ktont/curlas/README.md

 }
 ```

-Your can run it directly.
+You can run it directly.

 ```bash
 cat <<"EOF" | curlas --js | node | more